az0mb13/Rexel/README.md

 Recursive downloader for open directories using axel

 Useful in downloading files recursively using the power of Axel.
-Works with open directories in Nginx and Apache servers.
+Works with open directories in Nginx servers.

 ## Use case